Production Coordinator, Workerbee

 After graduating I secured the role of Production Secretary at Wise Owl Films here in Leeds.
 I was recommended to apply for the position by my development tutor as the role fitted in with my skill set and my interests in the industry.
 Following an interview I was successful in landing the role.
-As part of the Production Management team, I assist the Production Manager with logistics including booking travel and accommodation for shoots, booking kit, organising production paperwork including call sheets, risk assessments, release forms and filming notices.
-I also help to oversee the running of the office - keeping the stationery and supplies stocked up - and very important - making sure there is always supplies for a hot drink!
+As part of the Production Management team, I assisted the Production Manager with logistics including booking travel and accommodation for shoots, booking kit, organising production paperwork including call sheets, risk assessments, release forms and filming notices.
+I also helped to oversee the running of the office - keeping the stationery and supplies stocked up - and very important - making sure there is always supplies for a hot drink!

 My career highlights so far

 I will never forget seeing my name on television for the first time.
 My family all gathered around to watch the show together and I felt an overwhelming sense of pride when the credits rolled, my mum even cried!
 I also completed a shoot at Yorkshire Wildlife Park last summer, and stayed in a hotel in Doncaster for five days.
 This was my first large scale production, and the show was recorded 'as live.'